m1k0103/Reddit-C2/README.md

-# Twitter C2
+# Reddit C2

-This is a C2 (Command and Control) server which utilizes Twitter to send command to controlled hosts.
+This is a C2 (Command and Control) server which utilizes Reddit to send command to controlled hosts.